SEC Rules 17a-4 and 18a-6

 How does AWS help customers comply with these rules?

-AWS offers separate 17a-4 and 18a-6 contractual addenda, which you may review and electronically accept in the Agreements section of AWS Artifact.
-Provided you meet all terms and conditions listed when you electronically accept the agreement in AWS Artifact, AWS will file a Letter of Undertaking with the SEC based upon the registrant information you provide to AWS.
+AWS offers customers separate 17a-4 and 18a-6 contractual addenda to their Customer Agreement or Enterprise Agreement.
+You may review and electronically accept the appropriate addenda in the Agreements section of AWS Artifact.
+Provided you meet all terms and conditions listed when you electronically accept the agreement in AWS Artifact, AWS will file a Letter of Undertaking directly with the SEC, based upon the registrant information you provide to AWS, in accordance with Section 17 CFR 240.17a-4(i)(1)(ii)(A) or 17 CFR 240.18a 6(f)(1)(ii)(A), as applicable.
+AWS does not act as a Designated Third Party (“D3P”), or file undertakings, pursuant to Section 17 CFR 240.17a-4(f)(3)(v)(A) or 17 CFR 240.18a-6(e)(3)(v)(A).

 I am an AWS Customer that is not regulated by 17a-4 or 18a-6 but I have end users who are regulated by one or both of these Rules.
 What should I do?